 Students will be notified when to book flights.
 We recommend comparing tickets on multiple sites to ensure the best fare.
 Past participants have used the following flight search engines: Kayak, Google Flights, and Student Universe for student rates.

 Students are encouraged to budget for study abroad programs based on individual needs.
 You may use online budgeting tools such as Numbeo, Expatistan, and Budget Your Trip to budget for your ideal study abroad experience.

 Students will reside in shared-occupancy accommodations arranged by Global Affairs.

 Your accommodation arrangements are included in your Housing and Activity Fees.

 Group accommodation dates correspond with the program dates listed above.

 Flight: Students purchase their own international travel to coincide with program dates.
-Please note that the course begins in São Paulo and ends in Rio de Janeiro, so be sure to book your airline ticket accordingly.
-The domestic airline bookings within Brazil are booked centrally (not by the student) and this cost is included in the course activity fee.
+Please note that the course the course may begin and end in different cities; participants will be provided with the exact details so that they are able to book their airline ticket accordingly.
+Domestic airline bookings within Brazil are booked centrally (not by the student) and this cost is included in the course activity fee.

 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.